R2Northstar/NorthstarWiki/docs/advanced.md

 `script GetPlayerArray()[0].SetPersistentVar("gen", insertGenCount)` this command sets the Generation level of the player.
 You want to replace `insertGenCount` with the number you want.

 `script GetPlayerArray()[0].SetPersistentVar("xp", insertXpCount)` this command sets the xp count of the player (meaning, the amount of kills required per level in order to level up.
-Avoid setting this to higher than 472 as to not encounter issues).
+Make sure to set this to less than 472 as to not encounter issues).
 You want to replace `insertXpCount` with the number you want.

 If you experience strange issues after using these, you probably set something too high, and should follow the [resetting levels wiki section.](installing-northstar/troubleshooting.md#i-used-a-command-to-set-my-playergun-xp-level-and-i-set-it-too-high-so-now-my-game-crashes-when-trying-to-join-multiplayer)